smartdevicelink/sdl_evolution/proposals/nnnn-secondary-transport-optimization.md

 #### Path B: App does not require the secondary transport or the app is never moved past `HMI_NONE`

 1. The app will continue to work in the normal flow
-2. If the app never needs to start a service that requires a secondary transport connection, the app will never request one becomes established.
+2. If the app never needs to start a service that requires a secondary transport connection, the app will never request one to become established.